Upsylonbare/Notices/Windows Tips/README.md

 # Windows Tips

-Bonjour à tous, ce readme a pour but de vous partager les outils que j'utilise au quotidien sur W10 pour améliorer l'expérience utilisateur:
+Hello everyone, this readme aims to share with you the tools I use on a daily basis on W10 to improve the user experience:

-#### Outil n°1
+#### Tool n°1

 ![PowerToysLogo](Ressources/PowerToysLogo.png)

-[PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) est une application open source qui à l'aide de raccourcis clavier lance des add-ons windows qui s'intègre parfaitement à l'environnement W10 et qui permettent d'améliorer l'expérience utilisateur.
+[PowerToys](https://docs.microsoft.com/en-us/windows/powertoys/) s an open source application that uses keyboard shortcuts to launch windows add-ons that integrate seamlessly with the W10 environment and enhance the user experience.

-Par exemple voici la barre "PowerRun" qui permet d'accéder rapidement à des applications, des workspaces visual studio code, des services windows:
+For example, here is the "PowerRun" bar which allows quick access to applications, visual studio code workspaces, windows services, with just alt + space shortcut:

 ![image-20210901193126519](Ressources/PowerRunExemple.png)

-Voici le lien du github où vous pourrez découvrir les nombreux autres outils :
+Here is the link to the github where you can discover the many other tools of PowerToys:

 https://github.com/microsoft/PowerToys